-Uniform segment revenue increased by approximately 26% and 42% during the three and six month periods of fiscal 2019 compared to the prior year periods, respectively.
-The increase was primarily attributable to growth within our uniform rental business, the acquisition of AmeriPride in the second quarter of fiscal 2018 (approximately 5% and 18%) and from the adoption of the new revenue recognition standard as certain fees previously recognized as a reduction to "Cost of services provided" are now recognized in "Revenue" (approximately 18% and 21%).
+Uniform segment revenue increased by approximately 20% and 34% during the three and nine month periods of fiscal 2019 compared to the prior year periods, respectively.
+The increase was primarily from the adoption of the new revenue recognition standard as certain fees previously recognized as a reduction to "Cost of services provided" are now recognized in "Revenue" (approximately 17% and 19%) and growth within our uniform rental business.
+During the nine month period of fiscal 2019, the acquisition of AmeriPride contributed approximately 12% to revenue growth.

-Operating income increased by approximately \$8.2 million and \$16.4 million during the three and six month periods of fiscal 2019 compared to the prior year periods, respectively.
-The increase in operating income was attributable to:
+Operating income decreased by approximately \$3.1 million and increased by approximately \$13.3 million during the three and nine month periods of fiscal 2019 compared to the prior year periods, respectively.
+The decrease for the three month period of fiscal 2019 was attributable to: